randallerasmus/eduCircle/README.md

 ![Alt text](images/eduCircle.png)

-Lets do everything in our power to equip the generation of Tommorrow.
+Lets do everything in our power to save and equip the future generation of Tommorrow.